railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 .. tip::   **Terminology**  *Consumer Price*

-"	If you install the module **edi** a third type of list appears – the *Consumer Price* - which defines the price displayed for the end user.
-This doesn't have to match your selling price to an intermediary or distributor."
+"	If you install the module ``edi`` a third type of list appears – the *Consumer Price* - which defines the price displayed for the end user.
+This doesn't have to be the same as your selling price to an intermediary or distributor."

 .. index::
    single: Pricelists; versions